alexshavlovsky/primeng-chat-client/README.md

 # Angular 9 PrimeNg Websocket Chat Client

-A simple websocket public chat client with a command query separation and a classic interface.
+A simple websocket public chat client with a command query separation.

+Main features:
+- classic interface
+- suitable for small screen sizes
+- messages may contain file attachments
+- so far only public chat has been implemented

 A SpringBoot service for this project: [Pure Reactive SpringBoot WebFlux MongoDB WebSocket Chat](https://github.com/alexshavlovsky/spring-mongo-reactive-chat).